 Innovative Avatar reconnaissance drone with a range of up to 40 km developed in Russia

-Cheaper than market options: a unique electronic warfare system was developed in Tuva
+Cheaper than market options: a unique electronic warfare system has been developed in Tuva